sid-d/neighborhood_map/README.md

+#How to run?
 Please open index.html to run this program.

+###Additional Information about running
 You will not need anything else as long as script.js and style.css are in the same folder as index.html.

+###Notes:
-I have used the following libraries in this program but all are downloaded online;
+1. I have used the following libraries in this program but all are downloaded through CDN;
--Bootstrap
--JQuery
--knockout.js
+  *Bootstrap
+  *JQuery
+  *knockout.js
+2. I have used Wikipedia API to get information for locations in Google Map markers